Kick the bucket: Origin theories

 A common theory is that the idiom refers to hanging, either as a method of execution or suicide.
-However, there is no evidence to support this.
+However, the actual origin of the idiom is a matter of dispute.
 Its earliest appearance is in the Dictionary of the Vulgar Tongue (1785), where it is defined as "to die".
 In John Badcock's slang dictionary of 1823, the explanation is given that "One Bolsover having hung himself from a beam while standing on a pail, or bucket, kicked this vessel away in order to pry into futurity and it was all UP with him from that moment: Finis".

 The theory favoured by the OED relates to the alternative definition of a bucket as a beam or yoke that can be used to hang or carry things on.
 The "bucket" may refer to the beam on which slaughtered pigs are suspended.
 The animals may struggle on the bucket, hence the expression.
 The word "bucket" still can be used today to refer to such a beam in the Norfolk dialect.
 It is thought that this definition came from the French word trébuchet or buque, meaning "balance".
 William Shakespeare used the word in this sense in his play Henry IV Part II where Falstaff says:

 It has also been speculated that the phrase might originate from the Catholic custom of holy-water buckets:

-Alternatively, in the moment of death a person stretches their legs (Estirar la pata means "to die") and so might kick the bucket placed there.
+Alternatively, in the moment of death whenever a person stretches their legs (Estirar la pata means "to die") and so might kick the bucket placed there.

 Yet another theory seeks to extend the saying beyond its earliest use in the 16th century with reference to the Latin proverb Capra Scyria, the goat that is said to kick over the pail after being milked (920 in Erasmus' Adagia).
 Thus a promising beginning is followed by a bad ending or, as Andrea Alciato phrased it in the Latin poem accompanying the drawing in his Emblemata (1524), "Because you have spoilt your fine beginnings with a shameful end and turned your service into harm, you have done what the she-goat does when she kicks the bucket that holds her milk and with her hoof squanders her own riches."
 Here it is the death of one's reputation that is in question.